nestauk/discovery_generative_ai/README.md

 ![eyfs](charts/eyfs.png)

 ### Suggesting personalised early-years activities w/ external knowledge base
 This prototype uses the [OpenAI API](https://beta.openai.com/docs/introduction) to generate [EYFS](https://www.gov.uk/government/publications/early-years-foundation-stage-framework--2)-related activities.
-It leverages external knowledge bases like [BBC's Tiny People](https://www.bbc.co.uk/tiny-happy-people/) to append example activities to the prompt based on.
+It leverages external knowledge bases like [BBC's "Tiny Happy People"](https://www.bbc.co.uk/tiny-happy-people/) to append example activities to the prompt based on.
 The user queries the model with a topic and the model will generate a list of conversations and activities.

 Note that to run this prototype, you need to:
 1. Get in touch for the BBC Tiny Happy People dataset